|(911 Museum, Ground Zero, New York City)|

 Craig Keener writes: "The law limited revenge to legal retribution in kind—an eye for an eye, for example.
 By contrast, Jesus goes beyond this by doing away with revenge; one should love the other person more than one’s honor or even basic possessions (5:38–42).
 The law enjoins love of neighbor; Jesus enjoins love of enemies (5:43–47)."
 (Keener, Spirit Hermeneutics: Reading Scripture in Light of Pentecost, p.
 213)

-My brothers and sisters, you nonbelievers and nones, and Muslims and Buddhists and Hindus and Jews: Shall we try loving when we have been hurt instead of hurting when we have not been loved?
+My brothers and sisters, you nonbelievers and nones, you Muslims and Buddhists and Hindus and Jews, you yellows and browns and blacks and whites: Shall we try loving when we have been hurt, instead of hurting when we have not been loved?